All Articles

 The donation money will go to the Trustee For NSW Rural Fire Service (RFS) & Brigades Donations Fund.
 It is meant to help the general community in Australia, who’s been heavily affected by the bushfires, people in rural, regional and remote communities and victims of a disaster.

 The donation process is pretty straightforward, too.
 You only have to click on the “donate” button and your job will be done.
 Then your contribution will be processed with no additional fee involved.
-More details about the distribution process you can find out here.
+More details about the distribution process can be out here.

 How you can best help the wild animals